 - When is the contract formed?
 A contract will come into existence upon us accepting your order and signing the contract of sale by both you and us.
 At such time a deposit payment will be due.

-- Pre-Order Survey.
-We will arrange a Pre-Order Survey after the contract of sale has been signed.
-This is designed to ensure all specifications and dimensions are accurate.
+- Site Survey.
+We will arrange a Site Survey after the contract of sale has been signed.
+This is to ensure all specifications and dimensions are accurate.
 This may result in some minor changes being made.
 Whether or not there are any changes or variations, we will write or email to you a final set of drawings and quotation for your final approval before we sign off your order with our suppliers.

 - Price increases